Hantoo/ArtworkResponse/ReadMe.md

 # ToDo
 * Make the enabled icons work properly
 * Add widgets - allow user to put in custom javascript to change depending on last 50 responses
+* Remove unused submenus

 # Screenshots

 ![](ReadMe_Assets/loginscreen.PNG)
+*(Above) The login screen.

 ![](ReadMe_Assets/response_projectoverview.png)
+*(Above) The project overview window.

 ![](ReadMe_Assets/response_users.png)
+*(Above) The user screen.

 ![](ReadMe_Assets/response_projectview1.png)
+*(Above) A project screen - The top section, showing a map of where the artwork is located and infomation about it.

 ![](ReadMe_Assets/response_projectview2.png)
+*(Above) A project screen - Here you define the variables you wish to track.

 ![](ReadMe_Assets/response_projectview3.png)
+*(Above) A project screen - What the default table looks like with infomation in it.